CreateRemoteThread/fuckshitfuck/README.md

 Some test targets are provided in target/ and pictarget-3.X/

-The code is provided as-is, pull requests and bug requests are welcome.
+The code is provided as-is, pull requests and feature requests are welcome.